Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-05-20-PySpark-hacks.md

 4. Using Pandas and Spark operations on same dataframe
 5. Data Compression techniques
 6. Code optimization techniques - Repartitioning & Caching
-7. Complex programs such as PCA and predictive modeling using Spark
+7. Complex programs such as PCA
-8. Picking best spark cluster configuration

 ## Apache Spark
 Apache Spark™ is a unified analytics engine for large-scale data processing.
 Apache Spark is an open-source distributed general-purpose cluster-computing framework.
 Spark provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.
 It provides high-level APIs in Java, Scala, Python and R